gbv/sssom-js/README.md

 This library follows the [SSSOM specification](https://mapping-commons.github.io/sssom/spec-intro/) as close as possible, but it does not aim to be a fully compliant implementation.
 The latter would require to also comply to [LinkML](https://w3id.org/linkml/specification), a specification much more complex then needed for SSSOM and not fully been implemented in JavaScript yet.
 In particular:

-- All slots of [type Uri](https://mapping-commons.github.io/sssom/Uri/) must be absolute URIs as defined in [RFC 3986](http://tools.ietf.org/html/rfc3986)
+- All slots of [type Uri](https://mapping-commons.github.io/sssom/Uri/) must be **absolute** URIs as defined in [RFC 3986](http://tools.ietf.org/html/rfc3986)
 - [Literal Mappings](https://mapping-commons.github.io/sssom/spec-model/#literal-mappings) are not supported
 - [Non-standard slots](https://mapping-commons.github.io/sssom/spec-model/#non-standard-slots) are not supported:
   - mapping set slot `extension_definition` is ignored
   - mapping set slot `other` is read and validated but not used
-- [SSSOM/JSON], the JSON serialization of SSSOM has not been specified yet, so it may differ from the JSON format used in this library
+- [SSSOM/JSON], the JSON serialization of SSSOM has not been specified yet, so it may differ from the JSON(-LD) format used in this library
 - Transformation to RDF lacks `creator_label` and `author_label`
 - Propagation silently overwrites existing mapping slots instead of raising an error
 - There is an additional non-SSSOM mapping slot `mapping_id`